gophergala2016/rex/README.md

   work on any Android devices (tested on Nexus Player and Galaxy S6).
 Untested for iOS.

-- Game clients automatically discover servers and begin receiving their update events.
+- Game clients automatically discover the server and begin receiving their update events.
 Works on Android devices (tested on Galaxy S6).
 Untested for iOS.

 - Technical [demo](examples/demo) (with .apk files) showing discovery and state synchronization.